On Human Bots — FSE Blog

 Some commentary

-The I quote at the beginning is from a very interesting two-part article in the Atlantic from March 2003 entitled "Artificial Stupidity".
+The I quote at the beginning is from a very interesting two-part article (part one, letter from Loebner, part two) in Salon from March 2003 entitled "Artificial Stupidity".
 It is a very fun pice, thoroughly researched, and documents one of the weirdest intersections of computer science and cognitive science, the Loebner Prize.
 The people involved are pretty interesting.
 (Incidentally, ALICE is on Github, and I imagine a lot of the bots have made their way there by now.)

 The reason I send people links to the post is that it more or less summarizes my thoughts about a situation that comes up frequently when talking to people on the internet.
 There exist people that ostensibly try to engage with you, but are actually just pushing a (nowadays, usually poltiical) agenda, and you have encountered them.
 An anonymous author, discussing the same situation on USENET, referred to the experience as "one man with a thousand megaphones", because the nature of this kind of person is to act as an amplifier for a message they have received.
 It is analogous to a particularly slimy breed of salesman that exploits the normal human tendency to be polite to someone that is addressing you by pretending to engage with you and steering the conversation towards parting you with your money.
 It is more or less like that, though the political variety is someone trying to proselytize in order to create new partisans to spread their (always terrible) politics.